 New models used to come out at a certain time of year, but now they come out all year long, at different times for different makes and models.
 The Auto Show is your best opportunity to compare vehicles without driving around town, all indoors, and to see and feel the cars, trucks and vans.
 You can make good contacts with people from local dealerships and talk to them with no pressure to buy.
 You can find both the type of car you may want in the future and someone you feel comfortable buying it from.
 Grab some business cards and you will be a step ahead when you are ready to buy.
 Of course, we’re a little biased, but we think it’s fun, too!

 What is there at the show to entertain the kids (or me)?

-The Fire Code requires disconnected batteries.
+Unfortunately, the Fire Code requires disconnected batteries.
 This can be a challenge for the staff who want to show you all the whiz bang stuff the cars have inside.
 It’s kind of like doing a computer show without electricity.
-But there is much you can see and feel, like how the interior fits you and your life style, and how much cargo space there is.
-You can speak with knowledgeable staff as well.
-Once you see what you like at the show, you can narrow things down and visit the dealership for a test drive.
-Some vehicles may have QR codes for you to scan with your smart phone for more information, or you can come to the Information Booth and we can look up any vehicle for you online for more details.
+But, many exhibitors provide attendees with special equipment to view internal features!
+Of course there is also so much you can see and feel, like how the interior fits you and your life style, and how much cargo space there is.
+Once you see what you like at the show, you can narrow things down and visit a dealership for a test drive.